gcharang/data/README.md

 It is recommended to check the validity of the `json` being submitted using websites such as https://codebeautify.org/jsonvalidator

-The data part of an ad is seperated into many parts to make it easy to customize.
+The data of an ad is seperated into `4` parts to make it easy to customize.

 Example: